MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Update-PublicFolderHierarchy.md

 ```

 ## DESCRIPTION
 You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Public folder replication" entry in the Mailbox Permissions topic.
+Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
+To find the permissions required to run any cmdlet or parameter in your organization, see Find the permissions required to run any Exchange cmdlet (https://technet.microsoft.com/library/mt432940.aspx).

 ## EXAMPLES

-### Example 1 -------------------------- (Exchange Server 2010)
+### Example 1
 ```
 Get-MailboxServer -Identity Server1 | Update-PublicFolderHierarchy
 ```